-It all comes down to making friends and found families, and clashing and slaying dragons together.
+It all comes down to making friends and finding families, then adventuring and slaying dragons together.
 It’s a humanity simulator, babes!
-We’re currently in it!
-All role-playing in one big human family.
+We’re in it!
+All roleplaying at one big human family.
 Cosplaying deity, and wanting to be just like our heroes (our parents and grown-ups and helpers) when we grow up.

 (It’s okay if you don’t.
 But it can be fun to imagine.)

-Scripture is family journals; flipping your triple-combination open to a random passage to see what sticks is the same as drawing a card from a tarot deck, is the same as projecting a homemade character into a tabletop adventure with a group of friends.
-It’s always been humans telling ourselves— smaller beings, inner selves— stories, trying to crack the nut at the center of the universe (because it is a hell of a nut, and we are a hell of some birds).
+Scripture is family journals.
+Flipping your triple-combination open to a random passage is the same as drawing a card from a tarot deck... is the same as projecting a character into a tabletop adventure.
+It’s always been humans telling ourselves— smaller beings, inner selves— stories, trying to crack the nut at the center of the universe.
 God as superhero.
 What’s the difference between Thor of the Norse and Carol Danvers and Vishnu, Stan Lee and Joseph Smith?

 Call it magic, call it true